nymann/crackmes-dl/README.md

 ### Search and download

 Download only crackmes matching certain filters (as seen on <https://crackmes.one/search>).
-Note that using search and download you can maximum download 50 crackmes at a time, this is due to a site restriction.
+Note that using search and download without the `--no-quick` flag you can maximum download 50 crackmes at a time, this is due to a site restriction.

 ### Download